List of Marvel Comics characters: S: Shathra

 Shathra is a character appearing in American comic books published by Marvel Comics.
 She is an insectoid creature from the Astral Plane and the totem of the spider wasp, much as Spider-Man is rumored to be a totem of the spider.
 She is the co-creator of the Web of Life and Destiny which transformed into her current state after her contributions went unrecognized.

-Powers and abilities

 Shathra possesses superhuman physical abilities and the ability to shoot paralyzing stingers out of her wrists.
 Spider-Man temporarily gained this ability during "The Other" storyline.

 Shatterax

 Shatterax (Roco-Bai) is a character appearing in American comic books published by Marvel Comics.
 He was created by Len Kaminski and Paul Ryan and made his first appearance in Iron Man #278 (March 1992).

 Roco-Bai was a member of a new breed of Kree cyborg soldiers, dubbed techno-warriors, and he battled the superhero Iron Man during Kree-Shi'ar War.
 Later, he joined the Starforce.

 During the Annihilation: Conquest storyline, he along with Kree were infected by the Phalanx, becoming one of their select and took part on the assault against Adam Warlock, which failed.